PX4/PX4-user_guide/en/advanced_config/parameter_reference.md

 </tr>
 <tr>
  <td><strong id="EKF2_ARSP_THR">EKF2_ARSP_THR</strong> (FLOAT)</td>
- <td>Airspeed fusion threshold <p><strong>Comment:</strong> Airspeed data is fused for wind estimation if above this threshold.
-Set to 0 to disable airspeed fusion.
-For reliable wind estimation both sideslip (see EKF2_FUSE_BETA) and airspeed fusion should be enabled.
-Only applies to fixed-wing vehicles (or VTOLs in fixed-wing mode).</p>   </td>
+ <td>Airspeed fusion threshold <p><strong>Comment:</strong> A value of zero will deactivate airspeed fusion.
+Any other positive value will determine the minimum airspeed which will still be fused.
+Set to about 90% of the vehicles stall speed.
+Both airspeed fusion and sideslip fusion must be active for the EKF to continue navigating after loss of GPS.
+Use EKF2_FUSE_BETA to activate sideslip fusion.
+Note: side slip fusion is currently not supported for tailsitters.</p>   </td>
  <td>[0.0, ?] </td>
  <td>0.0</td>
  <td>m/s</td>